artemis9703/space-theme/index.md

 > We choose to go to the Moon! <br>— John F. Kennedy

+There are many different stars and star systems in the universe, and some of them aren't too far from us!

 <a href="space.html">
   <button>click here to explore space!</button>
 </a>